Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/plot-data.md

 2. Box plots can be grouped by a **Category**.
 Currently only the Project questions are available as categories.
 3. For the 2D histograms, select a second Parameter and a color gradient.

-::: tip
+::: tip Tip
-**Tip:** Adding **Marker Size and / or Color** will help to emphasize differences and trends, as well as show relationships between Parameters.
+Adding **Marker Size and / or Color** will help to emphasize differences and trends, as well as show relationships between Parameters.
 :::

 ## Working with Plots